Remote Deposit Capture/Merchant Source Capture Quick Reference Guide

 - Click Item Query.

-- Click Clear to remove any previous search criteria.
+- Click the down arrow to enter the search criteria.

 - NOTE: Click Include Deletes if desired.
 Include a Deposit ID or one MICR field in the search criteria.